justaguy31/archiso-lfs/README.md

 ## How to build the ISO

 Dependencies: [archiso-persistent](https://aur.archlinux.org/packages/archiso-persistent) or probably [archiso](https://archlinux.org/packages/extra/any/archiso/) (needs testing)

 This is mostly a copy of /usr/share/archiso/configs/baseline from [AUR](https://wiki.archlinux.org/title/Arch_User_Repository) package "archiso-persistent",
-therefore you can follow the Archlinux guide "[Archiso](https://wiki.archlinux.org/title/Archiso)" to configure and build the ISO.
+therefore you can follow the Archlinux guide "[Archiso](https://wiki.archlinux.org/title/Archiso)" and [arch-persistent docs](https://gitlab.archlinux.org/tallero/archiso/-/tree/master/docs?ref_type=heads) to configure and build the ISO.